DAOmasons/RuleBook/misc/about.md

 ## The Grant Ships Concept

 Grant Ships is more than just a funding mechanism; it's a strategic game that brings life to pluralistic, decentralized governance.
-By gamifying the process of grant distribution, it seeks to enhance participation, effectiveness, and inclusivity within the Arbitrum ecosystem.
+By gamifying the process of grant distribution, it seeks to enhance participation, effectiveness, and inclusivity.

 ## Roles in Grant Ships